ronii777/Atsscore/README.md

 ```

 #### Terminal 2: Frontend Client (Port 3000)

 ```bash
 cd client
 npm install
 npm run dev
 ```

-Visit [http://localhost:3000](http://localhost:3000) in your browser!
+Open [http://localhost:3000](http://localhost:3000) in your browser.

-Vite is pre-configured to proxy request routes containing `/api` directly to your Express server running on port 5000.
+The frontend is pre-configured to proxy `/api` requests to the Express server running on port 5000.
-#